UbiPhysio: Support Daily Functioning, Fitness, and Rehabilitation with Action Understanding and Feedback in Natural Language: Opportunities and Future Development

 \subsection{From One-Shot Feedback to the Interactive Functioning}

 The current framework provides action description for each action instance, but it has not yet been tested in the context of continuous user interaction.
 For one thing, the system needs to segment the data stream into meaningful action instances, or one should verify by putting continuous data into the pipeline the language output is still useable.
 For another, in real-life scenarios, physios would typically respond to the performance of the user consistently, providing not only feedback, but also encouragements and other forms of verbal support.
-Particularly, in cases where there is a discrepancy in the description of movement patterns, further interaction with the user would be initiated to discern their potential physical limitations and cognitive biases.
-We are optimistic that the day when an artificial intelligence agent can deliver such a comprehensive service to users is not far off.
-This belief is reinforced by the rapid advancements observed in Large Language Models (LLMs) in recent months, as well as the paradigm shift among academics and industry professionals, i.e., the latest technology being increasingly applied to previously unresolved tasks, gaining widespread acceptance and popularity.
+Particularly, in cases where there is a discrepancy in action descriptions, a multi-round dialogue with the user would be conducted to discern their potential physical limitations and cognitive biases.
+We are optimistic that it is close when an artificial intelligence agent can deliver such a comprehensive service to users.
+Starting from the capacity presented by our proposed UbiPhysio framework, the next step on enabling these interactive functions, e.g., to bring users in the loop, can open further opportunities.
+First, the interaction can provide a large amount of data, which may either be used to fine-tune the model on unseen actions and patterns or providing personalized services.
+Second, understanding action semantics is a new functional basis, like the role played by traditional human activity recognition (HAR), and an interactive agent built on this may facilitate impactful and interesting applications, e.g., monitoring the development of motion-affected disease \cite{ricotti2023wearable,kadirvelu2023wearable,schalkamp2023wearable}, and serving as a babysitter to prevent children from dangerous actions.